-- Discount rate of 15 (15) percent

-- Reserves of 9 (9) million barrels of oil

-- Future world market oil prices per barrel of oil: USD 60 (USD 58) in 2020 (2019) and forward.
+- Discount rate of 15 (15) percent - Reserves of 16 (9) million barrels of oil (including the new registered reserves on Aysky in 2019) - Future world market oil prices per barrel of oil: USD 40 (USD 60) in 2021 (2020) and forward.

-The value of exploration and evaluation assets amounts to approximately SEK 51 (42) million.
+The value of exploration and evaluation assets amounts to approximately SEK 47 (51) million.
 Should the conditions for the assumptions on which the value of intangible assets is based change and facts and circumstances arise, the value may need to be written down.
 No circumstances or facts indicating that a write-down would be justified have been identified.
 The value of assets is contingent on among others: